-• Cut a 10-inch by 12-inch (254 mm X 305 mm) hole through the wall.
+Cut a 10 in. x 12 in.
+(254 mm x 305 mm) hole through the wall.

-Note: The center of the hole is one (1) inch (25.4 mm) above the center of the horizontal flue pipe.
+Note: The center of the hole is 1 in.
+(25 mm) above the center of the horizontal flue pipe.

 - Position the firestops on both sides of the hole previously cut and secure the firestops with nails or screws. - The heat shields of the firestops MUST BE placed towards the bottom of the firestop. - Continue the flue run through the firestop.